akhil27051999/AWS-Infra-with-Terraform-and-CICD-with-Jenkins/modules/docs/ecr.md

 }
 ```

-1. aws_ecr_repository "jenkins_repo": Creates an ECR repository named "jenkins-ecr-repo".
+1. `aws_ecr_repository "jenkins_repo"`: Creates an ECR repository named "jenkins-ecr-repo".
-2. name: The repository name is set explicitly as "jenkins-ecr-repo" (could be parameterized via variable, but here it’s hardcoded).
+2. `name`: The repository name is set explicitly as "jenkins-ecr-repo" (could be parameterized via variable, but here it’s hardcoded).
-3. image_tag_mutability: Set to "MUTABLE", which means image tags in the repository can be overwritten/reused.
+3. `image_tag_mutability`: Set to "MUTABLE", which means image tags in the repository can be overwritten/reused.
-4. lifecycle { prevent_destroy = true }: This protects the repository from accidental deletion by Terraform.
+4. `lifecycle { prevent_destroy = true }`: This protects the repository from accidental deletion by Terraform.
 Even if you run terraform destroy, this resource won’t be removed.
-5. tags: Tags the repository with the name "Jenkins ECR Repo" for easier identification.
+5. `tags`: Tags the repository with the name "Jenkins ECR Repo" for easier identification.

 ---

-## 2. variables.tf
+### 2. variables.tf

 ```hcl
 variable "repo_name" {}